 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Brampton Abbotts and Foy at present.
-No historic records of any planning enforcement action or appeals concerning locally important buildings.
-There are no conservation areas within Brampton Abbotts and Foy.
+There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Lea at present.
+No historic records of any planning enforcement action or appeals concerning locally important buildings within the two conservation areas.
 To wherever possible improve upon or otherwise maintain current status.
 Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched August 2014)
+Council Dvt Mgt records (searched February 2015) SEA Topic cover ed by objective: C limatic Factors

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
 Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
 Resource consumption and climate change.
 Transport patronage by mode % of Herefordshire residents who travel to work by: Car: 70.1% Foot: 14.7: Bicycle: 4.3% Bus: 2% Train: 0.8% Motorbike: 0.8% Taxi: 0.3% Other: 7% There is no locally specific data available at present The number of people cycling or travelling by bus as the main form transport to get to work declined between 2001 and 2011 - across England and Wales there was little change in either.
 Walking or driving a car or van on the other hand increased.
-To increase the take up of alternative modes to the private car.
+To encourage the take up of lesser polluting modes of transport.
 There are a lack of transport options for many rural communities and therefore high car ownership and dependency - the last decade has seen a 15 per cent increase in household car ownership, although this is not reflected in traffic flows of recent years with volumes in Hereford City and wider county having decreased.
 The proportion of people working from home increased over the decade from 15 per cent in 2001 to 17 per cent in 2011.
 2011 Census